this-Demir/3D-Ray-Tracer-Vulkan/README.md

 # Vulkan BVH Ray Tracer

-This project is a high-performance ray tracer written in Java using Vulkan (via LWJGL).
-It uses a Bounding Volume Hierarchy (BVH) to accelerate ray-triangle intersections, achieving O(log n) performance.

-# Vulkan BVH Ray Tracer

 This project is a high-performance, real-time ray tracer written in Java using Vulkan (via LWJGL) and a Java Swing UI.
 It uses a Bounding Volume Hierarchy (BVH) built on the CPU to achieve dynamic `O(log n)` rendering performance on the GPU.

 ## Current Status (Live Viewer)